Scenic Eclipse 8

 "It was wonderful to see so many new faces exploring what Taranaki has to offer.
 Our stallholders really appreciated the increased foot traffic, and many reported an uptick in sales.
 It’s a win-win for both the community and the visiting passengers, and we look forward to doing the same this upcoming season."

-With five port visits scheduled this coming season, despite being down on last year, the region will once again still benefit from the positive economic impacts of cruise at a time where businesses are doing it tough.
+With six port visits scheduled this season, the region will once again benefit from the positive economic impacts of cruise at a time when businesses are doing it tough.

 The report will guide future efforts to support the Taranaki Cruise Strategy and boost local tourism, aligning the region with New Zealand’s growing cruise industry while fostering sustainable growth and development.